 Advisory and Auditing Priorities

-The ongoing revenue, earnings and liquidity development, as well as short- and medium-term liquidity forecasts for the company were explained to the Supervisory Board at all meetings and then discussed with the Management Board.
-These topics were dealt with in particular depth during monthly financial reporting teleconferences with the Chief Financial Officer.
-The focus of the advisory and supervisory activities during fiscal year 2015 was on the critical support of the optimization of production processes and on the coordination of production and sales efforts, as well as other corporate planning processes.
-Priority was given to individual topics such as the development of the respective national sales markets, the integration of production facilities acquired from Bosch in Arnstadt, the legal dispute with Hemlock (a silicon supplier), the sale of the Auermühle property interest, the company’s capital resources and the future remuneration of Management Board members, in particular with regard to variable remuneration.
+The ongoing revenue, earnings and liquidity development as well as short- and medium-term liquidity forecasts for the company were explained to the Supervisory Board at all meetings and then discussed with the Management Board.
+These topics were dealt with in particular depth during monthly financial reporting conference calls with the Chief Financial Officer.
+The focus of the advisory and supervisory activities during the reporting period was on improving production processes, coordinating production and sales processes and the HR measures necessitated by the decline in revenue in the second half of the year.
+Other topics included developments in the individual national sales markets, the legal dispute with the U.S. silicon supplier Hemlock, the company's capital resources and the contractually agreed covenants.

-On February 26, 2015, and in the presence of the auditors, the Supervisory Board discussed the 2014 annual financial statements and the consolidated financial statements, the auditors’ report and the auditors’ mandate for the 2015 fiscal year.
+On February 25, 2016, in the presence of the auditors, the Supervisory Board discussed the 2015 annual financial statements, the auditors' report and the auditors' mandate for the 2016 fiscal year.